American Airlines Center – Dallas Mavericks

 Fans 5

-Prior to the season being interrupted, the Dallas Mavericks ranked 2nd in average attendance with 20,061, behind only the Philadelphia 76ers.
-The loyal Mavs fans have always shown up at games, but the excitement of watching two of the youngest stars play together has brought fans in night after night to support the Mavericks.
-On Mavs gameday there are plenty of fans with Mavs gear on, seen throughout AAC; the crowd’s enthusiasm is very good and may even become deafening depending on the circumstances of the game or the opponent.
+The Dallas Mavericks usually rank among the best in the NBA.
+The loyal Mavs fans have always shown up at games.
+On Mavs gamedays there are plenty of fans with Mavs gear on, seen throughout AAC; the crowd’s enthusiasm is very good and may even become deafening depending on the circumstances of the game or the opponent.

 The concourse inside the arena is well marked and spacious, and you’ll easily notice elevators providing access to the Platinum Club, suites, and upper level seating.
 The stairs inside American Airlines Center are in the corners of the building, and provide access between the levels, as do the elevators.

-AAC has been in operation for 2 decades, and the arena is still one of the cleanest and well-staffed arenas in all of sports.
+AAC is about to celebrate 25 years in operation, and the arena is still one of the cleanest and well-staffed venues in all of sports.
 The mascots, Dr Pepper Hoop Troop, and the ManiAACs compliment the Mavs entertainment inside AAC.
-In addition, there is plenty of history of both the Dallas Mavericks and the Dallas Stars, such as banners hanging from the rafters and numerous trophy cases.
+In addition, there is plenty of history on display here of both the Dallas Mavericks and the Dallas Stars, such as banners hanging from the rafters, as well as numerous trophy cases.
 The downtown arena also provides plenty of restaurant and lodging options, as well as public transportation from anywhere in the DFW area.

 Final Thoughts